Progress report for SW18-021

-During the 2020 season we intend to continue the on-station experiment by tracking the sugarbeets that follow the 2019 cover crops and by establising a new set of cover crop plots in the 2020 barley phase of the crop rotation experiment.
+During the 2021 season we intend to continue the on-station experiment by tracking the sugarbeets that follow the 2020 cover crops and by establishing a new set of cover crop plots in the 2021 barley phase of the crop rotation experiment.
 We also plan to expand upon the paired site study and have identified additional study sites on farms in the study area.
-We do not intend to repeat the on-farm cover crop/grazing experiment because it is proving to be too expensive and variations in weather and farming practices are limiting our ability to collect meaningful data.
+We postponed this paired-site sampling from 2020 to 2021 when we received the no-cost extension.

 Educational & Outreach Activities